Neighborhoods and districts of San Antonio: South

 South of Downtown, the South Side is characterized as a predominantly Hispanic neighborhoods, an average of 81 percent.
-Also on the south side of the city is Texas State Highway Loop 13 more commonly known as Military Drive.
-Loop 13 served as the cities primary loop before Interstate 410 was constructed.
+Also on the south side of the city is Loop 13 more commonly known as Military Drive.
+Loop 13 served as the cities primary loop before I-410 was constructed.
 Military Drive links many of the city's military facilities on the south side such as Lackland Air Force Base, Kelly Field Annex the former Kelly Air Force Base, Stinson Municipal Airport, and Brooks City-Base formerly Brooks Air Force Base before turning into W.W.
-White Rd. which heads north becoming Farm to Market Road 78 leading to Randolph Air Force Base in Universal City, Texas.
-A huge growth in the south side came when Toyota decided to build a manufacturing plant that produces the Toyota Tundra and more recently Toyota Tacoma pick-up trucks, on the far south side near Texas State Highway 16 and Interstate 410 interchange.
+White Road, which heads north becoming FM 78 leading to Randolph Air Force Base in Universal City, Texas.
+A huge growth in the south side came when Toyota decided to build a manufacturing plant that produces the Toyota Tundra and more recently Toyota Tacoma pick-up trucks, on the far south side near SH 16 and I-410 interchange.
 Most of the south side's shopping centers are located on Military Drive near major intersections.
-Interstate 35 & Southwest Military Drive, South Park Mall which is anchored by such stores such as Macy's, Sears, Bealls (Texas) and J. C. Penney.
-Along the intersection of Interstate 37 & South New Braunfels, The McCreless Market Shopping Center formally McCreless Mall which is an open-air shopping center anchored by H-E-B Plus!, Bealls (Texas), and a 16 screen Cinemark Theaters.
-The Southeast Military Drive and IH-37 corridor is home to City-Base Landing that has such stores as Walmart Supercenter, H-E-B, Target, and Best Buy.
+I-35 & Southwest Military Drive, South Park Mall which is anchored by such stores such as Macy's, Sears, Bealls (Texas) and JCPenney.
+Along the intersection of I-37 & South New Braunfels, The McCreless Market Shopping Center formally McCreless Mall which is an open-air shopping center anchored by H-E-B Plus!, Bealls (Texas), and a 16 screen Cinemark Theaters.
+The former McCreless Mall closed in 2005 and was subsequently redeveloped as an open-air shopping center.
+The Southeast Military Drive and I-37 corridor is home to City-Base Landing that has such stores as Walmart Supercenter, H-E-B, Target, and Best Buy.
 City-Base landing West is also the home of a Mission Trail Baptist Hospital that opened in 2011, the first new hospital on the south side in nearly forty years.
 Another addition is the Mission Branch Library on Roosevelt Avenue near the San Jose Mission.
 This library was built on the site of the old Mission Drive-In which was the last drive-in theater in the city for many years.
 The drive-in was recently remodeled until it was vandalized and was deemed too expensive to reopen.
-A single theater is still preserved in its memory.
+A single theater is still preserved.